jrobind/thefrontendcoach.com/src/posts/improve-your-learning-ability.md

 ---
 date: October 2020
-title: "Improve your learning ability to help you learn to code"
+title: Improve your learning ability to help you learn to code
 cardTitle: How improving your ability to learn can help you learn to code
-description: Improving your ability to learn can help you teach yourself to code more effectively.
-Utilise these 5 tips to improve your learning ability.
+description: Improving your ability to learn can help enhance your self-teaching processes.
+Utilising these 5 tips will prepare you well for a career of learning.
 tags: ['beginner', 'learning']
 ---